 Re-selling

-If you miss the return window or don’t want to pay a return shopping fee, you can also re-sell unwanted items.
-With large online marketplaces, like eBay, Facebook Marketplace, and Amazon Marketplace, you can sell almost anything, but there are also more category-specific marketplaces, like MPB.com for camera & videography equipment, Decluttr for tech, and ThredUp and Poshmark for clothing.
-Before you post your items for sale, do a little digging to see what site might be best, and where you can get the best price.
+If you miss the return window or don’t want to pay a return shipping fee, you can also re-sell unwanted items.
+With large online marketplaces, like eBay, Facebook Marketplace, and Amazon Marketplace, you can sell almost anything, but there are also more category-specific marketplaces, like MPB.com for camera & videography equipment, Back Market for tech, and ThredUp and Poshmark for clothing.
+Before you post your items for sale, do a little digging to see which site might be best, and where you can get the best price.

 Other creative ideas